quangtn266/Kafka_Stream/README.md

 ```
 ## Running.

-In "produce" data, you can run like:
+In "produce" terminal, you can run like:

 Quang,red

 Mikey,green

+In "consumer" terminal, you will see the result like <key>  <number>